ucla-ux/ucla-admin-color-schemes/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Bring some Bruin personality to your WordPress site with UCLA light and dark color schemes
+Adds UCLA light and dark color schemes to user profiles to bring UCLA branding to your WordPress site.

 == Description ==

-Dark and light UCLA color schemes for WordPress admin user profiles.
+Adds UCLA light and dark color schemes to user profiles to bring UCLA branding to your WordPress site.

 == Change Log ==